-On the other hand, a service offering is intangible.
-A service has no physical size, shape, color, or weight.
-You can experience a service or see the end results, but the service itself cannot be touched or put in a box.
-Some characteristics of services:
+In contrast, a service offering has no physical size, shape, color, or weight.
+You can experience a service or see the outcome, but the service itself is intangible.

-The essence of a service offering is an activity performed by one or more people.
-Tools and equipment may be used, but someone’s personal activity is essential.
+The essence of a service offering is an activity performed by the service provider.

 It’s impossible to create an inventory of service offerings prior to delivery.
-You can’t create an inventory of root canal treatments, haircuts, or car repair.
+You can’t create an inventory of root canal treatments, haircuts, oil changes, or consulting projects.

 You cannot put any of these services on a shelf, waiting for distribution and delivery to the customer at a later time.

-If the service was not done properly or if the customer is not satisfied, the provider may attempt to remedy the situation, if at all possible, by redoing the services or perhaps offering a refund, but the initial activity cannot be erased.
+If the service was not done properly or if the customer is not satisfied, the service provider may try to remedy the situation.
+If at all possible, they could try to fix the problem by redoing the service or perhaps offering a refund.
+But, the service initially provided cannot be erased.

+What the service entails needs to be clearly defined to help the customer understand what they’re buying.
 Make sure that the right benefits are offered, to the right customers, and for the right reasons.
-When you’re developing a service offering, think about:
+You need to think about: